-Swiss Business Rules Business situations
+Business situations Swiss Business Rules

 Orange payment slip (ISR) in CHF & EUR [1] Red payment slip (IS) in CHF & EUR [2] Bank or postal payment in CHF & EUR [3] Bank or postal payment in foreign currency excl.
-CHF & EUR [4] Creditor's financial institution No details 1-stage slip: this field remains blank 2-stage slip: IID IID and postal account no. of the bank postal account no. of the bank and name of the bank IID (or domestic BIC) Domestic BIC (or name and address of the financial institu- tion) or if available national bank code (IID).
-Payment currency CHF or EUR CHF and EUR CHF and EUR Foreign currencies (i.e. all except CHF and EUR) Execution date Mandatory Fees No details No details No details • SHA • OUR • BEN Reference number, notification to creditor ISR reference • Structured: Creditor Reference Unstructured: notification/payment purpose Unstructured: notificatio Structured: Creditor Re ' ' ' Notification to debtor's financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution Notification to creditor's financial institution Not allowed Not allowed Not allowed Possible
+CHF & EUR [4] Creditor's financial institution Not allowed 1-stage slip: this field remains blank 2-stage slip: IID IID and postal account no. of the bank postal account no. of the bank and name of the bank IID (or domestic BIC) Creditor's financial institution is not necessary where the IBAN/QR-IBAN (CH/LI) is given in the Creditor Account.
+Domestic BIC (or name and address of the financial institution) or if available national bank code (IID).
+Creditor's financial institution is not necessary where the IBAN/QR-IBAN (CH/LI) is given in the Creditor Account.
+Payment currency CHF or EUR CHF and EUR CHF and EUR Foreign currencies (i.e. all except CHF and EUR) Execution date Mandatory Fees Can be used Can be used Can be used • SHA • OUR • BEN Reference number, notification to creditor ISR reference • Structured: Creditor Reference Unstructured: notification/payment purpose Unstructured: notifica Structured: Creditor R Notification to debtor's financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution To be used only by agreement with the financial institution Notification to creditor's financial institution Not allowed Not allowed Not allowed Possible